 The New Plymouth District Council (NPDC) operates the Todd Energy Aquatic Centre (Aquatic Centre) located on Tisch Avenue, New Plymouth.
-This report for the period July 2014-June 2015 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess the consent holder's environmental and administrative performance during the period under review, and the results and environmental effects of the Company's activities.
+This report for the period July 2015 to June 2016 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess NPDC's environmental performance during the period under review.
+The report also details the results of the monitoring undertaken and assesses the environmental effects of Aquatic Centre's activities.